 Establishing Screen Time Rules for Kids

-But it’s a parent’s responsibility to set limits for their children online and offline to establish and teach safe behaviors in the real and online worlds.
-“It’s essential for parents to be good role models.
-Kids look up to their parents for what to do so it’s really important that they model what they want to see.
-Work together and look at privacy platforms and discuss as a family the media free times and zones and why you need those.
-It’s all about finding a balance, safe boundaries, and really good communication,” says Dr. Scott Goldstein, a pediatrician at Northwestern Children’s Practice.
+It’s a parent’s responsibility to set limits for their children online and offline to establish and teach safe behaviors in the real and online worlds.
+It’s essential for parents to be good role models.
+"Kids look up to their parents for what to do so it’s important that they model what they want to see.
+It’s all about finding balance and establishing really good communication,” says Dr. Scott Goldstein, a pediatrician at Northwestern Children’s Practice.

 It is also important to remember that there can be positive and negative effects to media.
-It is very important to discuss “digital citizenship” with your child.
-“The goal of parents, healthcare providers, schools and businesses are to help children be a good digital citizen by giving them a safe space to develop and foster independence and engage in different experiences.
-Make sure they learn about online etiquette, social and personal impact, and what their digital footprint is,” Dr. Unger says.
+The goal of parents, healthcare providers, schools and businesses are to help children be good digital citizens by giving them a safe space to develop and foster independence and engage in different experiences.
+"Make sure they learn about online etiquette, social and personal impact, and what their digital footprint is,” Dr. Unger says.

-- Designate media free locations such as the bedroom
+- Designate media-free locations such as the bedroom

-- Make sure there are media free times such as meal times and driving
+- Make sure there are media-free times such as mealtimes and driving

 - Discuss safe media usage